Custom metrics#

 Method __init__

-save metric parameters to be used in analysis.
+saves metric parameters to be used in the analysis.
 You can use utility functions check_scalar

 and auto_check